 Just like writing an essay, students can use Wakelet to tell a story or make an argument with their content.
 They can choose where each item appears and add their own notes – and every link will lead directly to the source, no footnotes required.

-Groups can use Wakelet to collaborate on research, share ideas and upload course notes – students can invite anyone to collaborate on a collection quickly and easily.
+Groups can use Wakelet to collaborate on research, share ideas and upload course notes – with sub-collections, you can invide students to collaborate on a collection, without needing to login!

 How educators are using Wakelet

 Lesson planning is one of the most time-consuming parts of an educator’s role and Wakelet can make the process a lot more entertaining while also challenging you to be more creative in your lessons.
 You can also embed resources into your lesson plans so that when it comes to teaching, you’ll have everything ready to go, all in one place.

 Educators can use Wakelet to collate resources for lectures, seminars and classes.
 Each class collection can include links to reference materials, videos, podcasts and images, and you can add notes to guide the flow of the lesson or ask thought-provoking questions of your students.

 As an educator, you’re constantly developing new skills and techniques.
 Whether it’s listening to an inspiring podcast, picking up top tips from a conference, or reading a thought-provoking article, you can add them all to your Wakelet collections and revisit them whenever you like.